yskuniv/imap_mogura/README.md

       subject: "i'm trash-like email!!"
 ```

-`mogura start` command will start monitoring RECENT mails coming to "INBOX".
-If a mail with RECENT flag is coming, it will be filtered.
+Running `mogura start` command will start monitoring RECENT mails coming to "INBOX".
+If a mail with RECENT flag is coming to the mailbox, it will be filtered.

 ```console
 $ mogura start <host> -u <user> --password-base64=<password-base64-encoded> -c rules.yml -b INBOX